Skip to main content

 Adding Plants to a Pond

-Successful plant management can improve fishing, pond appearance and prevent shoreline and dam erosion.
+Successful plant management can improve fishing and pond performance as well as prevent shoreline and dam erosion.
 Before introducing new plants to the pond, there are some cautions to consider.
 Any plant can become overabundant if the conditions are favorable for unrestricted growth.
 Plants usually expand their area of coverage until they run out of resources.
-Those recommended in this Fact Sheet may just do so more slowly than others.
+Those recommended in this fact sheet may just do so more slowly than others.

 It may be better to simply manage the plants you already have and skip the effort of adding new ones.
 Here are some of the possible problems that may be encountered when adding new plants to a pond: